LOW BATTERY VOLT

 Steps:

 - Inspect battery: On the Gillette generator skid, locate the starting battery.
-Check for swollen case, cracked housing, or leaking electrolyte.
+Check for a swollen case, cracked housing, or leaking electrolyte.
 Replace if damaged.

-- Clean terminals: Disconnect negative then positive cables.
+- Clean terminals: Disconnect negative, then positive cables.
 Clean posts and clamps with a wire brush and baking soda solution if corroded.
-Reattach positive then negative, tightening securely.
+Reattach positive, then negative, tightening securely.

 - Measure voltage: Use a multimeter to check battery voltage at rest.
 Below ~12.0 V indicates deep discharge.
 Charge the battery with an external charger to full capacity and retest.